shaivipandey/eas503-notes/chapters/01/memory.md

 ![mem_model1](./mem_model1.png)

-"In Python, values can be stored anywhere in memory, and variables are employed to reference them.
+In Python, values can be stored anywhere in memory, and variables are employed to reference them.
 Assigning a variable is analogous to placing a small yellow sticky note on the value and declaring, 'this is x.'
 This memory model is commonly referred to as the sticky-note model.
+Put another way, a Python variable is a symbolic name that is a reference or pointer to the value, which is technically an object.

 ![mem_model2](./mem_model2.png)